mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 }
 ```

-> By using the actual pseudo physical table, it will further help you maximize the performance (over using the `#Table` temp table).
-However, you need to be aware that the table is shared to any call.
-So parallelism may fail on this scenario.
+> By using the actual pseudo physical temporary table, it will further help you maximize the performance over using the normal temporary table.
+However, you need to be aware that the table is shared to any call, so parallelism may fail on this scenario.